Parkin (protein)

-Parkin is a 465-amino acid residue E3 ubiquitin ligase, a protein that in humans and mice is encoded by the PARK2 gene.
+Parkin is a 465-amino acid residue E3 ubiquitin ligase, a protein that in humans and mice is encoded by the PRKN (also known as PARK2) gene.
 Parkin plays a critical role in ubiquitination – the process whereby molecules are covalently labelled with ubiquitin (Ub) and directed towards degradation in proteasomes or lysosomes.
 Ubiquitination involves the sequential action of three enzymes.
 First, an E1 ubiquitin-activating enzyme binds to inactive Ub in eukaryotic cells via a thioester bond and mobilises it in an ATP-dependent process.
 Ub is then transferred to an E2 ubiquitin-conjugating enzyme before being conjugated to the target protein via an E3 ubiquitin ligase.
 There exists a multitude of E3 ligases, which differ in structure and substrate specificity to allow selective targeting of proteins to intracellular degradation.

 In particular, parkin recognises proteins on the outer membrane of mitochondria upon cellular insult and mediates the clearance of damaged mitochondria via autophagy and proteasomal mechanisms.
 Parkin also enhances cell survival by suppressing both mitochondria-dependent and -independent apoptosis.
-Mutations are associated with mitochondrial dysfunction, leading to neuronal death in Parkinson’s disease and aberrant metabolism in tumourigenesis.
+Mutations are associated with mitochondrial dysfunction, leading to neuronal death in Parkinson's disease and aberrant metabolism in tumourigenesis.